Aguilera (album)

-Aguilera is the ninth studio album by American singer-songwriter Christina Aguilera.
+Aguilera is the second Spanish-language and ninth overall studio album by American singer-songwriter Christina Aguilera.
 It was released through Sony Music Latin on May 31, 2022, as the follow-up to her first Spanish-language album, Mi Reflejo (2000), and her previous release, Liberation (2018).
 Titled after her Spanish surname, Aguilera created the album as a means to pay tribute to and connect herself and her children to their Latin American heritage.
 Aguilera is a trilogy album, consisting of three separately-released parts: La Fuerza, La Tormenta and La Luz.
 Each part deals with one of the album's central themes of empowerment, vulnerability, and healing.

 Aiming to pay tribute to different genres of Latin music, Aguilera includes genres such as cumbia, tango, tropical music, guaracha and reggaeton, and features heavy dance-pop, Latin pop, and urbano influences.
 The album features collaborations with Becky G, Nicki Nicole, Nathy Peluso, Ozuna, Tini and Christian Nodal.
 To promote the album, five singles were released from the album, including "Pa Mis Muchachas" and "Santo", which both received platinum certifications (Latin field) from the Recording Industry Association of America (RIAA).

-Upon release, the album received generally favourable reviews from critics and reached the top-twenty on the US Latin Pop Albums chart.
+Upon release, the album received favorable reviews from critics and reached the top-twenty on the US Latin Pop Albums chart.
 Aguilera embarked on the EU / UK Summer Series promotional tour in summer of 2022 which featured five festival shows and three standalone shows in the UK.
 Aguilera and its songs received a combined total of eight Latin Grammy Award nominations, with the album being nominated for Album of the Year, winning the Best Traditional Pop Vocal Album category.
 The album also received two nominations at the 65th Annual Grammy Awards, including Best Latin Pop Album.